From Words to Proverbs: Evaluating LLMs Linguistic and Cultural Competence in Saudi Dialects with Absher: Constructing Absher Benchmark

 \subsection{Human Evaluation}

-To validate the reliability, correctness, and cultural appropriateness of the questions in the \texttt{Absher} benchmark, we conducted a structured human evaluation.
+To validate the reliability, correctness, and cultural appropriateness of the questions in the \texttt{Absher} benchmark, we performed a structured human evaluation.
 This step was essential to ensure that the automatically generated content adhered to linguistic standards and dialectal relevance, especially given the complexity and regional variability of Saudi dialects.
 Four native Saudi Arabic speakers participated in the evaluation.
 All annotators were fluent in multiple regional dialects and possessed strong familiarity with the cultural and linguistic diversity across Saudi Arabia.
 They were divided into two independent groups, each assigned a distinct subset of the data.
 This setup enabled broader dataset coverage, minimized cross-group bias, and reduced cognitive fatigue.

 A pilot study preceded the main annotation phase to ensure consistent interpretation of the evaluation guidelines.
 Annotators were presented with 20 representative sample contents (120 questions total), covering diverse dialects and question types.
 These examples served to familiarize them with the annotation tasks and resolve any ambiguities in advance.
 To test attentiveness and accuracy, the pilot set included quality control questions with plausible yet incorrect answers.
-Annotators who misclassified these were given follow-up clarifications to align their understanding with the evaluation standards.
-This step significantly improved consistency and judgment reliability in the formal evaluation.
+Annotators, who misclassified these, were received follow-up clarifications to align their understanding with the evaluation standards.
+This step improved consistency and reliability of the judgment in the formal evaluation.

-The main evaluation involved a stratified random sample comprising 10\% of the benchmark contents—Words, Phrases, and Proverbs—across all six question types.
+The main evaluation involved a stratified random sample comprising 10\% of the benchmark contents, i.e., Words, Phrases, and Proverbs, across all six question types.
 This resulted in 600 annotated questions.
 Complete annotation guidelines, including task definitions, assessment criteria, and illustrative examples, are provided in Appendix~\ref{sec:annotation_guideline}.
 Based on these instructions, annotators completed two core tasks:

 \begin{itemize}

 \item \textbf{Question Quality:} Evaluate each question for clarity, fluency, and logical structure, with attention to dialectal appropriateness and cultural sensitivity.

 \item \textbf{Answer Correctness:} Verify whether the answer labeled as correct by the model aligns with the ground-truth answer based on the dialectal dataset. \end{itemize}